blog-dovydasvenckus/blog/_posts/2017-08-05-shrink-xfs.md

     xfsdump -l 0 -f /mnt/external/backup /mnt/home

-When running xfs dump you must specify backup file name.
+When running xfs dump you must specify the backup file name.
 In this case image name is **backup**.

-After running this command you'll be asked to enter label of backup.
+After running this command you'll be asked to enter the label of backup.
 In this case I have used "home" as label.

 ### Delete old partition